red-hat-storage/openshift-cic/README.md

 Script which the user runs and then answers a list of questions to create set of inventory_file options to be incorporated into their larger inventory_file for running openshift-ansible playbooks.
 The goal is to reduce the complexity and error prone nature of needing to know the correct CNS/CRS inventory_file options for a particular OCP/CNS version.
 The first prototype will be created for OCP 3.9 with the goal of using with OCP 3.7 as well.

 Embedded in the answers will be some calculations or ‘pre-flight checks’.
 An example is the minimum size for the block_host_vol_size (GB).
-The minimum size is equal to all of the blockvolume PVs added up for metrics, logging and registry + 30% overhead.
+The minimum size is equal to all of the blockvolume PVs added up for metrics and logging + 30% overhead.

 $ ./cic.py
 ------------------------------------------------------------